-- a) They must, along with their teams, comply with the rules and regulations of the game as well as to the sportsmanship charter.
-Consequently, their behavior falls under the referees' jurisdiction. - b) They are responsible for the behavior of the members of their team on and off the playing area including the bench and warm up area. - c) They must adhere to a fair-play philosophy. - d) Self-control must be maintained at all times. - e) They must make sure the players respect the referees' decisions. - f) They must supervise the captain's work. - g) The Head Coach is allowed to take time-outs during which he may ask the referee to explain the application of some rules.
+- e) They must make sure the players respect the referees' decisions. - f) They must supervise the captain's work. - g) The Head Coach is allowed to take time-outs during which he may ask the referee to explain the application of some rules.
 This right must only be used sporadically and with courtesy. - h) They cannot lodge a protest. - i) Only the head coach and the assistant coaches whose names are registered on the score sheet are allowed to remain standing during the game.
-They must remain in front of or behind their team's bench. - If the members of a team believe that they have been wrongfully penalized due to a misinterpretation of a game rule by an official or by the organization of an event, they may act according to the following procedure: - As soon as possible following the incident, this is to say immediately if the ball is "dead", or the next time a fault is committed, the head coach of the team must request a timeout and present his point of view to the head referee.
-This must be done calmly and with courtesy. - The referee may then take as much time as needed to explain its decision and correct the situation, if needed.
+They must remain in front of or behind their team's bench. - j) If the members of a team believe that they have been wrongfully penalized due to a misinterpretation of a game rule by an official or by the organization of an event, they may act according to the following procedure: - As soon as possible following the incident, this is to say immediately if the ball is "dead", or the next time a fault is committed, the head coach of the team must request a timeout and present his point of view to the head referee.
+This must be done calmly and with courtesy. - The referee may then take as much time as needed to explain his decision and correct the situation, if needed.